 - Like the page quote, Team Fortress 2 has the Soldier's quote: "Last one alive, lock the door!"

-- A world like this is briefly shown in the Sluggy Freelance mini-arc "The Fall," where we see what the Dimension of Pain was like just before the demons conquered the native human civilization.
+- A world like this is briefly shown in the Sluggy Freelance mini-arc "The Fall," where we see flashbacks of what the Dimension of Pain was like just before the demons conquered the native human civilization.
 This contrasts the concurrent storyline, "That Which Redeems", where the demons have invaded another dimension full of pacifistic humans, and Torg is the only thing standing in the way of their otherwise inevitable doom.

 - Generator Rex takes place five years after a nanite plague exploded across the world and began to mutate the ecosystem.
 By the start of the series, the human population's gradually dwindling away as people randomly transform into monstrous evos (since everyone's been infected, sooner or later everyone changes) and much of the world has been overrun and lost to normal humans.
 The situation has grown so desperate that Providence, a borderline Knight Templar organization devoted to fighting the evos and finding a cure for the plague, has the authority to nuke major cities (such as New York) if necessary.

 - For all of recorded history, basically every generation has been positive that The End is upon them, generally due to current events that, at the time, seemed nigh-certain to lead to the collapse of society at best, and the destruction of life on earth at worst.
-Within living memory, for instance, we have the Great War and the following Plague, the Great Depression, World War II, the spectre of nuclear war that hovered over the Cold War, and now the twin terrors of religious extremism/terrorism and environmental destruction/degradation.
+Within living memory, for instance, we have the Great War and the following Spanish Flu Pandemic, the Great Depression, World War II, the spectre of nuclear war that hovered over the Cold War, and now the twin terrors of religious extremism/terrorism and environmental destruction/degradation.

 - The Roman Empire did not end with a bang in 476.
 The empire had been decaying at least since the mid-third century, and possibly even earlier than that.
 There was one last attempt to prevent utter collapse under Constantine, but those citizens of the Empire who lived after him (especially after 410 when Rome was sacked and its survivors are enslaved) must have been aware that the Roman Empire was doomed.
 Unless they heeded the Latin motto "carpe diem" - evil emperors and invading barbarians don't harass you 24/7.